timescale/docs/mst/postgresql-read-replica.md

 </procedure>

 <highlight type="note">
-Managed Service for TimescaleDB uses asynchronous replication and hence a lag is expected.
+Managed Service for TimescaleDB uses asynchronous replication, so some lag is expected.
 When running an `INSERT` operation on the primary node, a minimal delay of less than a second is expected for the change to propagate to the replica.